The Girgenti Lab @Yale Psychiatry

 Opportunities

-With the establishment of the VA National PTSD Brain Bank, there is a unique opportunity to advance our knowledge of the molecular biology of PTSD.
-The combination of genetic, transcriptomic, and epigenetic datasets generated from postmortem human brain regions and corresponding PTSD patient-derived cell lines offer an unprecedented opportunity to discover novel targets and therapies for PTSD.
-This approach will also address the molecular basis for co-morbidities such as major depression and suicide in the brain.
+With the establishment of the VA National PTSD Brain Bank, there is a unique opportunity to advance our knowledge of the molecular biology of the brain and identify the biological underpinnings of neuropsychiatric disorders.
+The combination of genetic, transcriptomic, and epigenetic datasets generated from postmortem human brain regions and corresponding patient-derived cell lines offer an unprecedented opportunity to discover mechanisms, novel drug targets and therapies for these disorders.
+This approach can also address the molecular basis for co-morbidities such as major depression and suicide in the brain.
 At a translational level, this will be immensely beneficial in preventing PTSD patients from suicidal ideation and attempts.
 Furthermore, research with trauma-resilient subject brains will point us toward biomarkers and mechanisms of resilience to physical and psychological trauma within the brain.